Bog-like conditions can be difficult, but selecting plants and groundcovers that thrive in wet conditions will result in a beautiful, robust garden!

 "Better Homes and Gardens" magazine has been inspiring gardeners for decades.
 A visit to the magazine's test garden in Des Moines provides a real-life look at some great garden design ideas.

-Inspiration for your gargoyle garden.
-This hub displays a range of gargoyle statues that you can purchase for your home or garden.
+Here is some inspiration for your gargoyle garden.
+This article displays a range of gargoyle statues that you can purchase for your home or garden.

 Water and its symbolism in a Japanese garden holds much meaning.
 To me, it makes the garden all the more a work of art the more I learn about it.
 Here, I talk about some of the symbolism found in Japanese gardening, particularly water.